-This initiative includes \$40 million to fund capacity and infrastructure improvement grants for senior nutrition programs under the Mello-Granlund Older Californians Act.
+This initiative includes \$40 million to fund capacity and infrastructure improvement grantsfor senior nutrition programs under the Mello-Granlund Older Californians Act.
 The grants shall prioritize purchasing, upgrading, or refurbishing infrastructure for the production and distribution of congregate or home-delivered meals, including, but not limited to, any of the following: Production-scale commercial kitchens; warming, refrigeration, or freezer capacity and equipment; food delivery vehicles; improvements and equipment to expand capacity for providers of meals; and technological or data system infrastructure for monitoring client health outcomes.
+Congregate meals sites are based in the community, offered in senior centers, schools, churches, farmers markets, and other community settings.
+In addition to a hot meal, congregate meals in the community offer participants opportunities for socialization and building stronger informal support networks in the communities in which participants live.
 Grants are intended to be awarded through Area Agencies on Aging (AAAs).
 All contracted meal-providers and AAAs are directed to work collaboratively to develop a coordinated and consolidated request for proposal on behalf of each Planning and Service Area to obtain funding through this grant program.
-CDA may make additional grants, to CBOs or local governments, if needed to ensure equitable access to funds.
-California does not plan to pay for capital investments or on-going internet connectivity as part of the Senior Nutrition Infrastructure activities.
+CDA may make additional grants, to CBOs or local governments, if needed to ensure equitableaccess to funds.
+California does not plan to pay for major building modifications or ongoing internet connectivity as part of the Senior Nutrition Infrastructure activities.